thatandromeda/lc_site/about/content/data-cleaning.md

 I postprocessed the entire corpus (remaining after the above filters) with this filter.

 ### Locations
+{% include github_link.html link="https://github.com/thatandromeda/lc_etl/blob/59f4f907c2d2899935f6c3b2d934f36ee15051c5/lc_etl/filter_newspaper_locations.py" %}

+I also hypothesize that newspapers are quite likely to contain their own titles and locations throughout their text (as they comment on local news), and this will push the neural net toward clustering on those words and away from clustering on other concepts.
+That is, I'd prefer that elections-oriented content end up together across a variety of local elections than for local news on a variety of topics to end up together because it's local.

+Therefore I use Library of Congress metadata on titles and locations to remove matching words.
+This is an extremely incomplete filter since the filter considers documents one word at a time and many place names are two words (e.g. Des Moines, New Haven, Baton Rouge, Chester County).

 ## Notes
 [^1]: Technically, it retains documents where at least 62.5% of a random sample of 400 words over a minimum length are in the dictionary.
 This produces very similar decisions to checking every word while taking radically less time to compute.